mikedhanson/portfolio/content/projects/index.md

 ### What?

-I wanted to learn flask during the pandemic.
+I wanted to learn about flask during the pandemic.

 [Repository](hhttps://github.com/mikedhanson/Flask-Weather-Covid)